An Integral Spectral Representation of the Massive Dirac Propagator in the Kerr Geometry in Eddington-Finkelstein-type Coordinates: Resolvent of the Dirac Hamiltonian and Integral Spectral Representation of the Dirac Propagator

+Next, we can also move the constant matrix $\mathscr{C}^{- 1}$ as well as the matrix-valued radial operator (\ref{4t4mvro}) into the $\theta''$- and the $r'$-integral.
+Employing (\ref{Green}) yields

-where in the second line, we first performed the $\theta''$-integration and subsequently applied the completeness relation for the family of spectral projectors.
+Solving the integral with respect to the variable $r'$ and substituting the completeness constraint for the spectral projectors (\ref{compconstr}), we immediately obtain the identity (\ref{resolentid}).

-Having established the explicit form of the resolvent $(H_k - \omega_{\epsilon})^{- 1}$ in (\ref{resolvent}), we continue deriving the integral representation of the Dirac propagator.
-Using the spectral projector $E_I := \chi_I(H)$ of the Hamiltonian onto the interval $I$, we can express the propagator as
+Having established the explicit form of the resolvent $(H_k - \omega_{\epsilon})^{- 1}$ in (\ref{resolvent}), we continue deriving the integral spectral representation of the Dirac propagator.
+To this end, we express the Dirac spinor $\psi'$ at time $\tau$ in terms of the propagator $U^{\tau, 0} = e^{- \textnormal{i} \tau H}$ applied to smooth, spatially compact initial data $\psi'_0$ at time $\tau = 0$ and expand the initial data in terms of $k$-modes